mscwilson/birthday-counter/README.md

 This was a bonus challenge for week 3 of the [Makers Academy](https://makers.tech/) bootcamp.
 It's written in Ruby using the Sinatra web framework.
 The tests are written in Rspec and Capybara. <strong>No further development is likely for this project</strong>, it was just made to practise with Sinatra.

-If you don't give a name, it will call you "stranger".
 I decided that the cut off for bad news/good news for impending birthday was 40 days.
 This of course makes a big assumption that a birthday is something the user is looking forward to.
 It could be fun sometime to add a second side to the app, with all different wording, for birthday-dislikers.

 It looks like this: